The Apple Watch 6 and the Samsung Galaxy Watch 3 were 2020’s most significant smartwatch releases.

-In the United States, the price for these watches starts around $400.
+In the United States, the price for these watches starts at around $400.

-That buys you either the 40mm aluminium Apple Watch 6 with a silicone band or the Samsung Galaxy Watch 3 41mm version with a leather strap.
+That buys you either the 40mm aluminum Apple Watch 6 with a silicone band or the Samsung Galaxy Watch 3 41mm version with a leather strap.

 If you want to go bigger in either, of course, you’ll need to pay more.